 Despite the comprehensive data security provided by Cloud Vendors, many customers are hesitant to move their critical data completely to Cloud.
 Besides, many customers are still not clear about the benefits offered by Cloud.
 Finally, some customers have made investments in On-premise ERP, and they would like to gradually transition to Cloud.

-However, they want to leverage benefits offered by Cloud ERP.
-As a via media, they want to move some of the non-operational data like HR data to Cloud.
+However, they want to leverage the benefits offered by Cloud ERP.
+As a via media, they want to move some of the non-operational data like HR data to the Cloud.
 This combination of using both On-premise and Cloud is termed as Hybrid ERP.

-Tier I ERPs support large multi-billion $ global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For years, Oracle and SAP were considered Tier I. Now, many ERP companies including Ximple ERP companies offers these functionalities with lower cost of ownership.
+Tier I ERPs support large multi-billion $ global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For years, Oracle and SAP were considered Tier I. Now, many ERP companies including Ximple ERP companies offer these functionalities with a lower cost of ownership.
 Newer technologies gives young and innovative ERP solution provider opportunity to compete with old legacy companies.

 Globally about 50% of ERP implementations are considered to be a failure.
 Here, the definition of failure is that they did not meet the expectations.
 Instead of improving the process efficiency, they slowed down the operations and impacted the revenues and bottom line.

-Instead of looking at the critical requirements and choosing the best Product that meets the requirements, customers started with a strict budget and purchased the Product that had the lowest costs but which did not meet the critical needs
+Instead of looking at the critical requirements and choosing the best product that meets the requirements, customers started with a strict budget and purchased the Product that had the lowest costs but which did not meet the critical needs

 The MUST have business requirements were not evaluated during the procurement process.
 Later it was found that it required extensive workaround or customization to meet those requirements